Rust401/TOEFL_PRACTICE/Speaking/Official8.md

 free from stress or anxiety not the breadwinner

 second
-enjoy pure(pristine and sincere friendship)  little buddies  live next door(nearby) less competition comparison peer pressure   among little kids loved cherished pampered
+enjoy pure(pristine and sincere friendship)  little buddies  live next door to you(nearby) less competition comparison peer pressure   among little kids loved cherished pampered